naeimzarei/fashionxproject/deliverables/test-plan/test-plan.md

 ## Platforms
 1. Node files: use Jest for unit testing Node files on the server side
-2. Browser: possibly use Robot Framework to ensure functionality in browser
+2. Browser: possibly use Robot Framework to ensure functionality in browser, or use nightwatch.js for functional testing instead.
+As time has progressed, we have decided to use nightwatch.js for the browser functionality.

 ## Test Cases
 For the purpose of this project, a combination of unit and functional testing will be implemented.